telerik/winforms-docs/ganttview/context-menu/data-item-context-menu.md

 ##

 RadGanttView allows you to assign an individual context menu on each data item.
-This context menu is with higher priority
-          than the default context menu so if you have assigned such a context menu it will be displayed even if you have not disabled the default context menu.
+This context menu is with higher priority than the default context menu so if you have assigned such a context menu it will be displayed even if you have not disabled the default context menu.
-        #_[C#] _

 {{source=..\SamplesCS\GanttView\ContextMenus\ItemContextMenu.cs region=ItemContextMenu}}
 {{source=..\SamplesVB\GanttView\ContextMenus\ItemContextMenu.vb region=ItemContextMenu}}